The complex volume of SL(n,C)-representations of 3-manifolds: Introduction

 where $R\colon\widehat\B(\C)\to\C/4\pi^2\Z$ is a Rogers dilogarithm.

 There is a canonical group homomorphism

 coming from the natural $\SL(2,\C)$-action on the vector space $\text{Sym}^{n-1}(\BC^2)$.
 The map $\phi_n$ preserves unipotent elements, and we show that composing a boundary-unipotent representation in $\SL(2,\C)$ with $\phi_n$ multiplies the complex volume by $\binom{n+1}{3}$.
-If $M=\H^3/\Gamma$ is a hyperbolic $3$-manifold, the geometric representation $\rho_{\geo}$ always lifts to a representation in $\SL(2,\C)$, but if $M$ has cusps, no such lift is boundary-unipotent.
-In fact, by a result of Calegari~\cite{Calegari}, any lift takes a longitude to an element with trace $-2$.
+If $M=\H^3/\Gamma$ is a hyperbolic $3$-manifold, the geometric representation $\rho_{\geo}$ always lifts to a representation in $\SL(2,\C)$, but if $M$ has cusps, lifts are not necessarily boundary-unipotent.
+In fact, by a result of Calegari~\cite{Calegari}, if $M$ has a single cusp, any lift of the geometric representation takes a longitude to an element with trace $-2$.
 When $n$ is even, we shall thus, more generally, be interested in boundary-unipotent representations in

 Such representations have a complex volume defined modulo $\pi^2i$, and our algorithm computes these as well.
 By studying representations in $p\SL(n,\C)$, we make sure that when $M$ is hyperbolic, there is always at least one representation with non-trivial complex volume, namely $\phi_n\circ \rho_{\geo}$.